 - A long sleeved top

 - Full length tracksuit bottoms/ jeans

 - Appropriate/ comfortable shoes

 It is important every child has a named pair of wellies at school ready for Forest School.

-Please visit the parents section and select either Early Years Foundation Stage or Key Stage 1 to see when your class will be attending Forest School.
+Please visit the Children's section and select either Reception, Year One or Year Two to see when your class will be attending Forest School.